stirfry93/etch-a-sketch/README.md

 # etch-a-sketch

-I am building a website with an "etch-a-sketch" feature to showcase my JavaScript DOM manipulation skills.
+I built a website with an "etch-a-sketch" feature to showcase my JavaScript DOM manipulation skills.